 By the end of the summer, the average price of Dogecoin was around $0.00013 and even declined a little more during the next months.
 The next positive news for Dogecoin investors came in late January 2016 when the price regained a $0.0002 support level.
 At some point, it even hit $0.0005 for a while but soon dropped to $0.00034 and then lower.
 Most of the time, the price was going back and forth around the $0.00023 mark until June.
 In the first summer month of 2016, the price reached $0.0003 and then kept around this level although mostly a little below this mark.
 During the summer, the average price was decreasing gradually and declined to around $0.00023 in August.
 By the end of the year, it was rather around $0.0002.
 The price was quite stable until the spring of 2017 when the cryptocurrency market had begun to warm up.
 This time, DOGE had followed the general trend and the price gradually began to rise.
 In March the coin was trading at $0.00023 - $0.0003.
 In April, the average price climbed to around $0.0004.
 The spring of 2017 was full of anomalies.
 For example, despite the fact that most of April Dogecoin was traded at $0.0004 several times the price peaked at $0.0006.
 In May, the price had crossed the $0.001 mark.
 By the end of the month, the price was already $0.003.

-As the damage to the traditional finance system did by the coronavirus lockdown is expected to heavily affect the economy in late 2020 and the next couple of years, the cryptocurrency market is going to grow at that period.
+The events of 2020 have plaid out well for the crypto market.
+People and institutions have paid attention to the benefits of cryptocurrencies in conditions of financial turbulence.
+It had led to a crypto market spike and Dogecoin price saw rapid growth, too.
 Considering the fact that the Dogecoin network is not developed by any team on purpose, we can't expect huge growth even in the circumstances of the overall crypto market rally.
 On the other hand, as DOGE has a history of use cases, it's popular, and it is already capable of performing relatively quick transactions, it won't leave the market once and forever.